jan-cieslik/cancer_informatics/docs/Using_R/Factors.md

 ```

 :::caution
-💡 You cannot change the value of a specific item, if it is not already specified in the factor.
+💡 You cannot change the value of a factor to an undefined level.

 ```r
 factor_pain_vector[5] <- "excruciating pain"